TVR Griffith Bonnet Stay

 To locate the support stay on the inner wing bracket some mild steel rod was turned to again be an interference fit in the support tube.
 Mild steel was chosen as magnets in the holding piece are used to store the support stay when not in use.
 The holding piece is shown top left in the third picture above with two small circular Neodymium magnets bolted to the inside.
 It is shown holding the stay below.
 Initially I tried to use simple Terry clips to secure the stay in the parked position but it just rattled loose when driven so decided to try the magnets.
 The universal joint is seen bolted to the nearside of the bonnet.
 The locking ring stops the joint from moving inward but can also be used to position the stay more centrally if desired.
 The stay is shown located on the wing bracket.

 The pictures below show the stay in the stored position where it is much more secure than the original aluminium stay that frequently used to fall down onto the engine.

 Unfortunately I had overlooked the vast amount of heat generated under the Griffith bonnet, this heat was sufficient to de-magnetise the Neodymium magnets albeit temporarily.
-As a fix I discarded the magnet idea and fashioned a keep out of Delrin seen above in the right picture.
-This seemed to cope well with the under bonnet heat but as belt and braces I also introduced a locking pin as shown.
+As a fix I discarded the magnet idea and reverted back to a terry clip as seen left below.